v4.0. Updated 02 March 2019

 MEDIEVAL LANDS - INTRODUCTION

 Medieval Lands is an on-going European medieval history project which was started in 2006.
-The third edition is now available here on the website of the Foundation for Medieval Genealogy.
+The fourth edition is now available here on the website of the Foundation for Medieval Genealogy.

 In this work, the families of rulers and nobility in more than 180 geographical and political entities in medieval Europe, North Africa and western Asia are being reconstructed from scratch.
 Outline tables on royal and noble families presented in published secondary works, such as the Europäische Stammtafeln series, have provided the basic informational framework into which data from primary sources has been incorporated.
 The ultimate objective is to verify and correct all secondary source data against primary source material and supplement it with accurate historical background information.
 The project is on-going, but the eventual result will be a complete encyclopaedia of accurate and reliable historical information which will benefit all medieval historians, professional and amateur.